 For example, if this investor divests of their existing asset and invests in a replacement property that grows at 7.8% p.a., after 15 years the investor will be $319,000 better off (net of all costs) in today’s dollars.

 The financial model takes into account the impact on cash flow, the benefit of being able to reduce non-tax-deductible debt, the impact of various capital growth rates, and the opportunity cost and time value of money.

 Essentially, what I am trying to ascertain is how much better the new (replacement) property have to be to more than offset the costs associated with divesting and reinvesting.

 As you can see from the above, the answer is that a performance of close to (or more than) 2% p.a. higher than your existing “dud” asset produces a superior financial result in the long run.

-This is only one scenario and of course you should get personalised financial and property advice before making any decision to divest of an asset.
+This is only one scenario and of course, you should get personalised financial and property advice before making any decision to divest an asset.